Young-JZ-Wang/young-jz-wang/README.md

 ---

-I'm an engineer and developer based in Houston, TX 🚀, currently pursuing a PhD in Electrical and Computer Engineering at [Rice University](https://computationalimaging.rice.edu/), specializing in computational imaging.
+I'm an engineer based in Houston, TX 🚀, currently pursuing a PhD in Electrical and Computer Engineering at [Rice University](https://computationalimaging.rice.edu/), specializing in computational imaging.
 My work focuses on advancing imaging techniques to improve healthcare outcomes.

 ### 👨‍💻 In the past......
 🏥 **Medventions Fellow** at [Sunnybrook Research Institute](https://medventions.ca/), working with the ophthalmology department to address clinical needs.